letsencrypt/boulder/docs/acme-divergences.md

 While Boulder attempts to implement the ACME specification as strictly as possible there are places at which we will diverge from the letter of the specification for various reasons.

-Boulder evolved alongside the ACME specification and so there is not one exact draft number that can be referenced.
-Instead this document details these differences between what Boulder does and the most-recently published ACME draft.
-Since ACME is not yet finalized it will be updated as numbered drafts are published.
+Since Boulder evolved alongside the ACME specification there is not one exact ACME draft number that can be referenced in isolation to understand Boulder.
+This document exists to detail differences between what Boulder does and the most-recently published ACME draft.
+Since ACME is not yet finalized it will be updated as new numbered drafts are published.

-We refer to what Boulder presently implements as "ACME v1" and we are [actively working on "ACME v2"](https://letsencrypt.org/2017/06/14/acme-v2-api.html), an implementation with less divergences based on what will become the final ACME RFC.
+We refer to what Boulder presently implements as "ACME v1" and we are [actively working on "ACME v2"](https://letsencrypt.org/2017/06/14/acme-v2-api.html), a second API endpoint with less divergences that is based on what will become the final ACME RFC.

 **Current draft: [`draft-ietf-acme-acme-07`](https://tools.ietf.org/html/draft-ietf-acme-acme-07).**